The Best Outdoor Dog Repellent to Keep Dogs Out of Your Garden

 fenced-flower-garden

 Electronic fences are effective at keeping your own spray to keep dogs away from your garden but can be costly to use just for the garden.
-If you are already considering an electronic fence, though, you can easily route it around your flower beds.
+If you are considering an electronic fence, you can easily route it around your flower beds.

 Physical fences are quite effective at keeping pets out, as long as they are high enough.
 Generally, animals are looking for easy paths, so fences make good deterrents.